larrydor/Movies/README.md

 # Movies

-A Python application with built-in IMDB8 API integration to easily retrieve key information on your favorite movies.
+A Python application an IMDB8 API integration to easily retrieve key information on your favorite movies.

 ## Group Members
 * Alex Fleshner